An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 🚀 Houston, we have a problem...

-We were excited to move on to the next phase, but the work was then deprioritized once the designs were finalized-- ‘cause, ya’ know, ✨business needs✨
+We were excited to move on to the next phase, but the work was then deprioritized once the designs were finalized— ‘cause, ya’ know, ✨business needs✨

 NEXT STEPS: I’d have wanted to get user feedback by conducting usability tests and gathering responses on the new controls from our Rocket Insiders group.
-Those insights might have helped to refine them a bit more before A/B testing and seeing if users could move more quickly through the search form.
+Those insights might have helped to refine them a bit more before A/B testing and seeing if people could move more quickly through the search form.
 Even though this project was paused indefinitely, we still felt pretty confident these improvements would’ve increased conversion and also been a winner for return bookers with brand loyalty.

 Discovery